ShreyashSingh1/LLM-Routing-Shreyash-Singh/README.md

 - Cost considerations
 - Historical performance

 The system uses LangGraph to create a flexible, maintainable workflow that can be easily extended with additional models and routing criteria.
+It also includes a RAG (Retrieval-Augmented Generation) system for knowledge-based fallbacks and a model discovery feature to dynamically find and evaluate new LLM models.

 ## Features